ErmineNotyours/data-structures-and-algorithms/Challenges/FizzBuzz/README.md

 ## Overview
 <!-- Provide a high level overview of what this application is and why you are building it, beyond the fact that it's an assignment for a Code Fellows 401 class. (i.e. What's your problem domain?) -->
-Exercise in using a stack to validate maching brackets
+Exercise in traversing a tree and processing data on the nodes.

 ## Getting Started
 <!-- What are the steps that a user must take in order to build this app on their own machine and get it running? -->
+Visual Studio 2017

 ## Example
 <!-- Show them what looks like and how how to use the application.  -->
+Hard coded example

 ## Architecture
 <!-- Provide a detailed description of the application design.
 What technologies (languages, libraries, etc) you're using, and any other relevant design information. -->
+C#.
+Traverse the tree by way of techniques outlined in an earlier assignment.
+Perform an operation on each node (Check for divisbility by 3 and/or 5).
+Whiteboard: !(\..\..\data-structures-and-algorithms\assets\FizzBuzz.jpg)

 ## Change Log
 <!-- Use this are to document the iterative changes made to your application as each feature is successfully implemented.
 Use time stamps.
 Here's an example:

-01-01-2001 4:59pm - Added functionality to add and delete some things. -->
+04-09-2018 8:00pm - Added functionality to add and delete some things. -->
-04-04-2018 5:00pm - Start of project.
-04-08-2018 5:15pm - Mostly built out, detects true conditions, but will not flag as false unbalanced strings such as "((((".
-The following, for instance, do get flagged as false: "(]" and "))))".
-If a stack is not empty at the end of iterating through candidate, then function should return false, but I can't detect this.
-Stacks are never empty.
-You can keep popping supposedly empty stacks.
+04-09-2018 8:00pm - Project start
+04-09-2018 9:10pm - Project complete